certainty/certainty.github.io/me.md

 * cryptography
 * type systems

-I currently work as a software engineer at Xing, where I get to use Ruby and Elixir to tackle the complexities of today's software systems.
+I  work as a software engineer at Xing, where I get to use Ruby and Elixir to tackle the complexities of today's software systems.

-I wish you all a great time and I hope you enjoy reading.
 Cheers!